mec-UMN/HISIM/README.md

 The performance of the network and interconnect is then estimated based on the number of tiles, placement method, and the percentage of routers.
 The thermal simulation is performed using power and area maps.
 It outputs the peak temperature, average temperature, and thermal maps.
 Lastly, All the results are stored in the output file PPA.csv.

 ## PPA File
-The structure of PPA.csv file is as follows:
+The structure of output PPA.csv file is as follows:
 ```
 freq_core,freq_noc,Xbar_size,N_tile,N_pe,N_tile(real),N_tier(chiplet),W2d,W3d,Computing_latency, Computing_energy,compute_area,chip_area,chip_Architecture,2d NoC latency,3d NoC latency,2.5d NoC latency, network_latency,2d NoC energy,3d NoC energy,2.5d NoC energy,network_energy,rcc,TFLOPS,compute_power, 2D_3D_NoC_power,2_5D_power,2d_3d_router_area,peak_temperature,placement_method,percent_router
 ```